Viktoryia777/rsschool-cv/cv.md

 > _Github:_ Viktoryia777

 ## ***Summary***
 > I'm 25  years old and currently i work as a production documentation assistant.
 This is a cool job as i need to communicate a lot as well as to create new documentation.
-But to learn something new sounds much more inteesting.
+But to learn something new sounds much more interesting.
 I wouldn't describe myself as a very fast learner as i prefer to learn everything thoroughly.

 ##  ***Skills***
 > + Git